intel/FPGA-Devcloud/main/QuickStartGuides/OpenCL_Program_PAC_Quickstart/Arria 10/README.md

 <br/>

-## 4&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Batch Submission for v1.2
+## 4&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Batch Submission

-The batch script attached above (in this case A10_opencl_batch.sh) can be use to launch the OpenCL emulation flow, followed by the compilation and FPGA board programming flow using aocl commands. **Adjust commands within the script to your own needs.**
+The batch script attached above (in this case A10_v1.2[.1]_opencl_batch.sh) can be use to launch the OpenCL emulation flow, followed by the compilation and FPGA board programming flow using aocl commands. **Adjust commands within the script to your own needs.**

-From the headnode login-2, run this command:
+From the headnode login-2, run one of the following two commands:

 ```
-devcloud_login -b A10PAC 1.2 A10_opencl_batch.sh
+devcloud_login -b A10PAC 1.2 A10_v1.2_opencl_batch.sh
 	or
-devcloud_login -b A10PAC 1.2.1 A10_opencl_batch.sh
+devcloud_login -b A10PAC 1.2.1 A10_v1.2.1_opencl_batch.sh
 ```

 To see the resulting terminal output, consult the files: